-In the library, I present Wee Wonders, storytime for ages 0-2, weekly.
-I occasionally fill in for other librarians by presenting Rhyme Time Storytime (ages 2-3.5), Preschool Storytime (ages 3.5-6), Wonderworks (STEAM-themed storytime for ages 3-6), and Yoga Tales (yoga-themed storytime for ages 4-6).
+In the library, I present weekly Baby Storytimefor ages 0-24 months.
+I occasionally fill in for other librarians by presenting Toddler Storytime (ages 2-3), Preschool Storytime (ages 3-5), Wonderworks (STEAM-themed storytime for ages 3-5), and Yoga Tales (yoga-themed storytime for ages 4-6).
 Outside of the library, I present storytimes to students at the Westerville Early Learning Center, local preschools, and Westerville City School kindergarten and 1st grade classrooms.

 When presenting in-library storytimes, I use the library’s Smartboard to provide attendees with the words to the books, songs, rhymes, and activities we are exploring that week.